raspberrypilearning/grow-a-dragonfly/en/step_2.md

 ![](images/crank-sound-editor.png)

-Click the 'play' button so you can hear the sound.
+Click the **Play** button so you can hear the sound.

 --- /task ---

-The 'Crank' sound is too long and too slow for Dragonfly wings.
+The 'Crank' sound is too long and too slow for dragonfly wings.

 --- task ---

 Select the end of the sound using your cursor or finger.

-Click 'Copy to New' to make a new sound with just the selected part:
+Click **Copy to New** to make a new sound with just the selected part:

 ![The end of the crank sound selected in blue with the 'Copy to New' icon highlighted.](images/crank-copy-end.png)